Formerly known as the Parent Partnership Service.

 Education, Health and Care Plan (EHCP)

-The Council for Disabled Children have created two short animations films which help explain the Education, Health and Care Plan (EHCP) process and the person centred connection.
+The Council for Disabled Children have created short animations films which help explain the Education, Health and Care Plan (EHCP) process, the person centred connection and annual review process.

 What is an EHCP and who is it for?